lwoodson/bootstrap/README.md

 1. `wget` the source tarball
 2. `tar -xzf` the source tarball
 3. `cd` into the unpacked directory
-4. `./bootstrap.sh` to start bootstrapping
+4. `./bootstrap.sh [USER] [EMAIL]` to start bootstrapping

+When done, you should be able to log in as the user specified w/their keys on GitHub.